tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 For users with a lot of projects on one PC it can be a lot to keep track of.
 To aid in this Godot allows you to create project tags.
-To add a tag to a project click on the project in the project manager, then click on the **Manage Tags** button
+To add a tag to a project click on the project in the project manager, then click on the :btn:`Manage Tags` button

 .. image:: img/editor_ui_intro_project_manager_11.webp